Edinburgh District (rugby union): Selection of representative players

 Often to aid the selection process of Edinburgh District's players a trial match was played.

-In Edinburgh's case a trial match of hopefuls were divided into Stripes and Plain teams, so the players could impress the selectors.
+In Edinburgh's case a trial match of hopefuls was divided into Stripes and Plain teams, so the players could impress the selectors.

 Early history

 The Glasgow v Edinburgh district fixture was more or less played annually.
 The first 15 a side match was played in 1876.
-Edinburgh won the first fixtures and it wasn't until 1881 that Glasgow won at the thirteenth attempt.
+Edinburgh won the first fixtures and it wasn't until 1881 that Glasgow won the thirteenth attempt.
 Glasgow then held dominance until 1887 when once more Edinburgh won again.
 From the 1880s to the close of the 1890s Edinburgh won a total of only four times in 20-years.
 The tide turned back in Edinburgh's favour in 1898.
 With only a solitary Glasgow win in 1905, Edinburgh held sway until 1914.

 The games were postponed during the First World War period.
 After 50-years at Burnbank - the West of Scotland ground in Woodlands, Glasgow – the Glasgow v Edinburgh fixture moved to Glasgow Academical's ground at Anniesland, Glasgow, in 1922.
 This move prompted yet another shift in balance as Glasgow once again became the dominant force of the two districts.

-Touring sides

-Edinburgh often played matches against international and non-international touring teams.
-Occasionally both Glasgow and Edinburgh would field joint teams against the international touring teams.